One-shot decoupling: Discussion

 \section{Discussion}

-The main contribution of this work is a decoupling theorem (Theorem~\ref{thm:achievability}) which gives a criterion for decoupling in terms of smooth min-entropies.
-The fact that the criterion is nearly optimal for various choices of the decoupling map $\cT$ suggests that use of smooth entropies is natural in this context.
+The main contribution of this work is a decoupling theorem, i.e., a sufficient (Theorem~\ref{thm:achievability}) and necessary (Theorem~\ref{thm:converse}) criterion for decoupling in terms of smooth conditional entropies.
+These criteria can then be applied to obtain tight characterizations of various operational tasks.
+As outlined in Section~\ref{sec:applications} by means of state merging, such applications are often possible because of a duality between independence and maximum entanglement: given a pure state $\rho_{BER}$ such that $\rho_B$ is maximally mixed, the property that the subsystem $B$ is independent of $E$ and the property that $B$ is fully entangled with $R$ are equivalent.

-A crucial property of our decoupling theorem is that it is valid in a \emph{one-shot scenario}, where the decoupling map $\cT$ may only be applied once (or, by replacing $\cT$ by $\cT^{\otimes k}$, any finite number of times).
-This contrasts with (and is strictly more general than) the \emph{iid scenario} usually considered in information theory, where results are stated and proved asymptotically under the assumption that the underlying processes (such as channel uses) are repeated many times independently.
-The generalization to the one-shot scenario is particularly relevant in the context of applications in physics (e.g., the study of black hole radiation as considered in~\cite{HayPre07} or the analysis of thermodynamic systems~\cite{RARDV10}), where the channel $\cT$ is supposed to model the evolution of a single system.
+A crucial property of our decoupling criterion is that it gives (nearly optimal) bounds in a one-shot scenario, where the decoupling map $\cT$ may only be applied once (or, by replacing $\cT$ by $\cT^{\otimes k}$, any finite number of times).
+For a typical example, consider $m$ qubits, $A$, and assume that $A$ undergoes a reversible evolution, $\mathcal{U}$, after which we discard $m-m'$ qubits, corresponding to a partial trace, $\mathcal{T}= \tr_{m-m'}$ (see last example of Table~\ref{tb:mapping}).
+Our decoupling theorem (Theorem~\ref{thm:achievability}) then shows that decoupling up to an error $\eps$ is achieved for most choices of $\cU$ if

-We note that asymptotic iid statements can be easily retrieved from the general one-shot results using the Quantum Asymptotic Equipartition Property (AEP) for smooth entropies~\cite{renner-phd,ToCoRe09} (see Lemma~\ref{thm:fully-quantum-aep}).
-For this, the decoupling map $\cT$ as well as the initial state $\rho_{A E}$ need to be replaced by many identical copies of themselves, i.e., $\cT^{\otimes n}$ and $\rho_{A B}^{\otimes n}$.
-The achievability bound of Theorem~\ref{thm:achievability}, i.e., the condition that is sufficient for decoupling, then turns into the criterion

-where $H$ denotes the (conditional) von Neumann entropy.
-Analogously, the converse, i.e., the condition which is necessary for decoupling, turns into $H(A|E)_\rho + H(A B)_\tau - H(B)_\tau \leq 0$, which is equivalent to

-In other words, the achievability bound~\eqref{eq:asymach} and the converse bound~\eqref{eq:asymconv} coincide in the iid scenario.

-The decoupling theorem, in its general form stated in Section~\ref{sec:achievability}, has various applications.
-As illustrated in Section~\ref{sec:applications}, these are often possible because of a duality between independence and maximum entanglement: given a pure state $\rho_{B E R}$ such that $\rho_B$ is maximally mixed, the property that the subsystem $B$ is independent of $E$ and the property that $B$ is fully entangled with $R$ are equivalent.